n8ebel/Slides/conferences/chicagoroboto18/v2_tips_from_the_time_machine.md

 ___

 # So many questions
-- Having many, many questions is perfectly normal
+- Questions are perfectly normal
-- That is exactly where you're supposed to be
 - You don't have to know everything
 - Be open & honest about what you do know

+^ That is exactly where you're supposed to be

 ^ embrace your imperfections